edmullen dot net

 The Web designer is thus faced with a host of choices to make which either limit what can be included in a page design or exclude some users.

 One obvious answer is to simply have Web pages that consist only of text and with no interactivity.
 Gee, that'd be pretty darned exciting now wouldn't it!
 The real answer is to effect the best compromise one is able to within reason.
-Hence, you'll need to enable Flash and javascript to use certain features (menus) and pages.
-And, for the full stationary menu effect, use a modern browser such as a Mozilla-based product (SeaMonkey, Firefox, etc.), Netscape 7+, Opera 8.5+, or IE7+.
-IE 6- users must have javascript enabled to use the menus.

 I test the site's pages using the following browsers:

-ie logo Internet Explorer 6 and 7
+ie logo Internet Explorer

-mozilla logo Mozilla SeaMonkey (latest stable release)
+mozilla logo Mozilla SeaMonkey

-firefox logo Mozilla Firefox (latest stable release)
+firefox logo Mozilla Firefox

-opera logo Opera (latest stable release)
+opera logo Opera

-Apple Safari for Windows
+safari logo Apple Safari for Windows

 NOTES:

-The site contains approximately:
+The site contains:

 If you have trouble viewing any of my pages, (especially Mac users since I don't have one!), or have questions or comments, please email me.

-Copyright 2000-2008 by Ed Mullen
+Copyright Ed Mullen | Contact Ed

 click for home page